vuejs/docs/src/guide/template-syntax.md

 <div v-bind:id="'list-' + id"></div>
 ```

 These expressions will be evaluated as JavaScript in the data scope of the current active instance.
-One restriction is that each binding can only contain **one single expression**, so the following will **NOT** work:
+One restriction is that each binding can only contain <b>one single expression</b>, so the following will <b>NOT</b> work:

 ```html
 <!-- this is a statement, not an expression: -->